An in-depth guide to hand embroidery threads, floss, and other types of yarn you can use to embroider

 What is the difference between embroidery thread and embroidery floss?

 When you read about hand embroidery, you can find that some authors refer to embroidery floss and some – to embroidery thread.
 So, what’s the difference?
 Embroidery floss is a mercerized cotton embroidery thread composed of 6 individual threads or plies, which can be separated.
-Any number of strands may be used in the needle.
+You can use any number of strands in the needle.
 It depends on the desired thickness of the thread or the pattern instructions.
 So, all 6 threads together are called floss.
 And separately, they should be called a thread.

 Is embroidery thread the same as sewing thread?